cilium/cilium/Documentation/network/bgp-control-plane.rst

        virtualRouters[*].localASN: The local ASN for this peering configuration

        virtualRouters[*].serviceSelector: Services which are selected by this label selector will be announced.

+       virtualRouters[*].podIPPoolSelector: Allocated CIDRs from CiliumPodIPPools which are selected by this label selector will be announced.

        virtualRouters[*].exportPodCIDR: Whether to export the private pod CIDR block to the listed neighbors